Joachim von Ribbentrop: Relations with wartime allies

 In March 1941, Japan's Foreign Minister Yōsuke Matsuoka, a Germanophile, visited Berlin.
 On 29 March 1941, during a conversation with Matsuoka, Ribbentrop, as instructed by Hitler, told the Japanese nothing about the upcoming Operation Barbarossa, as Hitler believed that he could defeat the Soviet Union on his own and preferred that the Japanese attack Britain instead.
 Hitler did not wish for any information that might lead the Japanese into attacking the Soviet Union to reach their ears.
 Ribbentrop tried to convince Matsuoka to urge the government in Tokyo to attack the great British naval base at Singapore, claiming the Royal Navy was too weak to retaliate due to its involvement in the Battle of the Atlantic.
 Matsuoka responded that preparations to occupy Singapore were under way.

-In late 1940 and early 1941, Ribbentrop strongly pressured the Kingdom of Yugoslavia to sign the Tripartite Pact, despite advice from the German Legation in Belgrade that such an action would probably lead to the overthrow of Crown Prince Paul, the Yugoslav Regent.
+In late 1940 and early 1941, Ribbentrop strongly pressured the Kingdom of Yugoslavia to sign the Tripartite Pact, despite advice from the German Legation in Belgrade that such an action would probably lead to the overthrow of Prince Paul, the Yugoslav Regent.
 Ribbentrop's intention was to gain transit rights through the country that would allow the Germans to invade Greece.
 On 25 March 1941, Yugoslavia reluctantly signed the Tripartite Pact; the next day the Yugoslav military overthrew Prince Paul in a bloodless coup.
 When Hitler ordered the invasion of Yugoslavia, Ribbentrop was opposed, because he thought the Foreign Office was likely to be excluded from ruling occupied Yugoslavia.
 As Hitler was displeased with Ribbentrop over his opposition to the invasion, the minister took to his bed for the next couple of days.
 When Ribbentrop recovered, he sought a chance to increase his agency's influence by giving Croatia independence.
 Ribbentrop chose the Ustaše to rule Croatia.
 He had Edmund Veesenmayer successfully conclude talks in April 1941 with General Slavko Kvaternik of the Ustaše on having his party rule Croatia after the German invasion.
 Reflecting his displeasure with the German Legation in Belgrade, which had advised against pushing Yugoslavia to sign the Tripartite Pact, Ribbentrop refused to have the German Legation withdrawn in advance before Germany bombed Belgrade on 6 April 1941.
 The staff was left to survive the fire-bombing as best it could.

 Ribbentrop liked and admired Joseph Stalin and was opposed to the attack on the Soviet Union in 1941.
 He passed a word to a Soviet diplomat: "Please tell Stalin I was against this war, and that I know it will bring great misfortune to Germany."
 When it came to time for Ribbentrop to present the German declaration of war on 22 June 1941 to the Soviet Ambassador, General Vladimir Dekanozov, the interpreter Paul Schmidt described the scene: